yunojuno/django-request-token/README.rst

 **request_token.decorators.use_request_token** - applies token permissions to views

-The ``use_request_token`` decorator is used to indicate that a view function supports request tokens.
-If a token is provided (as ``request.token``), then the ``token.scope`` is matched against the scope specificed in the decorator.
+A function decorator that takes one mandatory kwargs (``scope``) and one optional kwargs (``required``).
+The ``scope`` is used to match tokens to view functions - it's just a straight text match - the value can be anything you like, but if the token scope is 'foo', then the corresponding view function decorator scope must match.
+The ``required`` kwarg is used to indicate whether the view **must** have a token in order to be used, or not.
+This defaults to False - if a token **is** provided, then it will be validated, if not, the view function is called as is.

 If the scopes do not match then a 403 is returned.

-If the scopes do match, the view function is executed as normal.
+If required is True and no token is provided the a 403 is returned.

 Installation
 ============